EVORA-project/evora-ontology/models/docs/strain.md

 # Slot: strain (strain)

-_Identifier given to a genetic variant within a single species_
+_Identifier given to a genetic variant within a single species._